Next Chapter:

 • Not suitable for retail.

-Pricing: Starts approx $60/month, but hardware bundles are common.
+Pricing: Starts at approximately AUD 85/month.
+Hardware bundles are also common.

 Suitable for: Pubs, bars, and clubs needing venue-style POS features and table or tab management.